Interior rolls out long term offshore O&G lease sales schedule

 “This leasing schedule reaches far beyond the Gulf coast.
 Offshore energy supports workers and supply chains in every state, while revenues fund programs like the Land and Water Conservation Fund delivering resources to every county in every state in America.
 With this schedule in place, the Gulf of America will continue to anchor our economy, bolster national security, and support communities across all 50 states.”

-- More information on the Bureau of Ocean Energy Management’s leasing process is available HERE
+- More information on the Bureau of Ocean Energy Management’s leasing process is available HERE.